dswann101164/azure-noob-blog/posts/2025-11-25-azure-openai-pricing-real-costs.md

 **Plan accordingly.**

+Azure OpenAI cost management is a subset of enterprise Azure FinOps.
+For the complete framework covering cost visibility, optimization, and governance across all Azure services, read our [Azure FinOps complete guide](/blog/azure-finops-complete-guide/).

 The good news: Once you understand the real cost structure, you can optimize it.
 We reduced Azure OpenAI spend by 60% by:
 - Switching 80% of workloads to GPT-3.5
 - Deleting unused fine-tuned models